Security and Quality in LLM-Generated Code: A Multi-Language, Multi-Model Analysis: Results and Discussion

-\autoref{tab:clean_code_attribute_java} shows the clean code analysis for Java, where most models handled consistency well, with zero issues reported for all except {\tt GPT-4o} (8) and {\tt llama-3} (61).
-However, intentionality issues were prominent, particularly for {\tt claude-3.5} (203) and {\tt gemini-1.5} (244), suggesting that the clarity of code purpose could be improved.
-Adaptability scores were highest for {\tt claude-3.5} (532) and lowest for {\tt codestral} (182), indicating varying levels of code flexibility for future changes.
+\autoref{tab:clean_code_attribute_java} shows the clean code analysis for Java, where most models handled consistency well, with no issues reported except for {\em GPT-4o} (8) and {\em llama-3} (61).
+However, intentionality issues were prominent, especially for {\em claude-3.5} (203) and {\em gemini-1.5} (244), suggesting that the clarity of code purpose could be improved.
+Adaptability scores were highest for {\em claude-3.5} (532) and lowest for {\em codestral} (182), indicating varying levels of code flexibility for future changes.

-In the same table, the clean code analysis for Python shows slightly more noticeable consistency issues, especially for {\tt claude-3.5} (54) and {\tt llama-3} (51), while the intentionality attribute remains a common challenge across all models.
+In the same table, the clean code analysis for Python shows slightly more noticeable consistency issues, especially for {\em claude-3.5} (54) and {\em llama-3} (51), while the intentionality attribute remains a common challenge across all models.
 Adaptability and responsibility issues were low across the board, highlighting Python's inherent simplicity and flexibility.
 This suggests that while Python code is generally adaptable, models need to improve its clarity.

-With regard to C++, \autoref{tab:clean_code_attribute_c} also shows significant challenges, particularly with intentionality. {\tt claude-3.5} (438) and {\tt gemini-1.5} (421) had the highest intentionality issues, reflecting difficulties in generating code that clearly communicates its purpose.
+With regard to C++, \autoref{tab:clean_code_attribute_c} also shows significant challenges, particularly with intentionality. {\em claude-3.5} (438) and {\em gemini-1.5} (421) had the highest intentionality issues, reflecting difficulties in generating code that clearly communicates its purpose.
 Consistency was also a challenge for all models, with no significant peaks in reducing the problems.
-In addition, for the C language, we can see that intentionality and consistency issues are prevalent, with {\tt GPT-4o} (197) and {\tt gemini-1.5} (188) ranking highest in consistency issues.
-All models exhibited relatively high adaptability issues, particularly {\tt claude-3.5} (36) and {\tt gemini-1.5} (38), reflecting C’s complexity in managing clear and adaptable code.
-These results show that C presents challenges in clean code generation in all models.
+In addition, for the C language, we can see that intentionality and consistency issues are prevalent, with {\em GPT-4o} (197) and {\em gemini-1.5} (188) ranking highest in consistency issues.
+All models exhibited relatively high adaptability issues, particularly {\em claude-3.5} (36) and {\em gemini-1.5} (38), reflecting C's complexity in managing clear and adaptable code.
+These results show that C presents challenges in clean code generation in all models.\\